English Skills for Proficiency

 The Bachelor of Arts Level

 The first semester of the Basismodul serves both to assess students’ proficiency in English and counsel them on what they can do to keep improving their English.
-In the second semester all students attend a Presentation Skills course to enable them to give effective presentations in courses in later semesters.
+In the second semester all students attend a course in academic speaking and writing skills to enable them to deliver effective presentations and papers in courses in later semesters.

-Sprachpraxis courses in the Aufbaumodul as well as in the Master Module are content-based; the topics of these courses are drawn from literature, cultural studies and linguistics.
-The aim of these courses is to help students improve their written and spoken academic English.
+Sprachpraxis courses in the Aufbaumodul are loosely content-based; the topics of these courses explore different aspects of the Anglophone world.
+The aim of these courses - one in written and one in spoken academic English - is to help students further improve their advanced language skills.